common-workflow-language/cwl-v1.2/concepts.md

 `ShellCommandRequirement`, `ResourceRequirement` are applicable.

 (This inheritance behavior will likely be relaxed in future versions of the
-specififcation: it is more reasonable to expect processes to be self-contained in their requirements.)
+specification: it is more reasonable to expect processes to be self-contained in their requirements.)

 If the same process requirement appears at different levels of the